Mike Williams (wide receiver, born 1994)

-Michael K. Williams (born October 4, 1994) is an American football wide receiver for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Clemson, and was drafted by the Chargers seventh overall in the 2017 NFL Draft.
+Michael K. Williams (born October 4, 1994) is an American former professional football player who was a wide receiver for eight seasons in the National Football League (NFL), primarily with the Los Angeles Chargers.
+He played college football for the Clemson Tigers and was selected by the Chargers with the seventh overall pick in the 2017 NFL draft.
+He also played for the New York Jets and Pittsburgh Steelers.

-Early years
+Early life

 Williams attended Lake Marion High School & Technology Center in Santee, South Carolina, where he played on the football team.
 He had 66 receptions for 1,296 yards and 11 touchdowns as a junior, and he had 60 receptions for 1,395 yards and 10 touchdowns as a senior.
 Williams was rated by Rivals.com as a four-star recruit.
 He committed to Clemson University to play college football.

 College career

 Williams played in all 13 games as a true freshman in 2013, making three starts.
 He finished with 20 receptions for 316 yards and three touchdowns.
 Williams returned as a starter his sophomore year in 2014.
 He finished the year with 57 receptions for 1,030 yards and six touchdowns.

 In 2015, in the first game of the season against the Wofford Terriers, Williams fractured a bone in his neck after colliding with the goal post just as he was catching a touchdown pass from quarterback Deshaun Watson on his team's first offensive series of the game.
 He sat out the rest of the season and received redshirt status.

 In 2016 as a redshirt junior, Williams returned to his starting role and started all 15 games for Clemson, recording team highs in receptions (98), yards (1,361), and touchdowns (11).
 He caught touchdown passes in 9 games (including 3 against rival South Carolina) and had over 100 yards receiving in 5 games.
 In the National Championship Game against Alabama, Williams caught eight passes for 94 yards and one touchdown.
 Williams completed his bachelor's degree in sociology in December 2016.

-On January 10, 2017, hours after Clemson defeated Alabama 35–31 for the national championship, Williams announced that he would forgo his senior year and enter the 2017 NFL Draft.
+On January 10, 2017, hours after Clemson defeated Alabama 35–31 for the national championship, Williams announced that he would forgo his senior year and enter the 2017 NFL draft.